SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 ---
 Often, developers jump onto a new project only to realise they can't get the SQL Server instance running, or the SQL Server setup doesn't work with their machine.

 Using Docker to run SQL Server in a container resolves this problem and provides numerous benefits.

-xxx yyyy   Tiago
+xxx yyyy   Tiagoooo you 🙁

 <!--endintro-->